What could be more comforting than a bowl of homemade Ham and Potato Soup?

 I often make a crock pot potato soup which simmers all day however this version is quick to prepare for a weeknight meal.

-- Add remaining ingredients, except dairy (per recipe below).
-Simmer until potatoes are cooked
+- Add remaining ingredients, except dairy (per the recipe below).
+Simmer over medium-low heat until potatoes are tender

-- Mash a few of the potatoes, add cream and simmer a few minutes more.
+- Mash some of the potatoes, add cream and simmer a few minutes more.
 Stir in sour cream and serve.

 For a thicker soup, combine equal parts cornstarch and water.
-Pour a little at a time into simmering soup to reach desired thickness.
+Pour a little at a time into the simmering soup to reach desired thickness.
+This soup can also be thickened by adding some potato flakes.

 For a thinner soup, add additional chicken broth.